ServerPress/wpsitesync/readme.txt

 = Does WPSiteSync only update Page and Posts Content? =

 Yes.
-Support for Custom Post Types is coming very soon.
-Additional plugins for User Attribution, Synchronizing Comments and Pulling content are in the testing stage and will be released soon as well.
+However, support for synchronizing Custom Post Types is available with our <a href="https://wpsitesync.com/downloads/wpsitesync-for-custom-post-types/" target="_blank">WPSiteSync for Custom Post Types</a> add-on.
+Additional plugins for User Attribution, Synchronizing Menus and Pulling content are available as well.

-More complex data, such as WooCommerce products, Forms (like Gravity Forms or Ninja Forms), and other plugins that use custom database tables will be supported by additional plugins that work with those products.
+More complex data, such as WooCommerce products, Forms (like Gravity Forms or Ninja Forms), and other plugins that use custom database tables are supported by additional plugins that work with those products.

 == Screenshots ==